PSeitz/open_flexzl/plan.md

 - The native frame should include a simple chunk-local decoding map with OpenZL-like transform IDs
 - A codec/transform interface is central to the compressor design; side-stream routing should be planned as transform chains
 - The first implementation milestone may route FieldLZ side streams through zstd, optionally using direct raw store for tiny streams; this bootstrap route is not a frame-format limitation
-- Track OpenZL’s reference side-stream routing, but do not implement FSE/Huffman/bitpack in v1; zstd side streams are good enough initially, so prioritize match-finder speed
+- Track OpenZL’s reference side-stream routing, but do not implement FSE/Huffman/bitpack in v1; zstd side streams are good enough initially, so prioritize match-finder speed and structure-exposing transforms before custom entropy codecs
-- Initial literal side-stream route: plain little-endian `u32` literals, likely zstd-compressed; byte-transposed literal lanes are tracked as a reference-parity optimization
+- Initial literal side-stream route: plain little-endian `u32` literals, likely zstd-compressed; byte-transposed literal lanes are tracked as a likely next ratio experiment because they can expose stable numeric high bytes before zstd
 - Default compression level for the public v1 API: `6`, matching OpenZL’s global default
 - FieldLZ token semantics should match OpenZL’s token/repeated-offset model
 - Large inputs should be chunked in the native frame; default chunk source size is `16 MiB`